A1.20: Grocery shopping

 The bakery Show

-Fare la spesa: Doing the shopping (Italian)
+Fare la spesa: to do the shopping (Italian)

 Fare la spesa